Bachelor of Arts (BA) Degree with a Major in Civil and Environmental Engineering and a Major Concentration in Environmental Engineering

 Fifth-Year Master's Degree Option for Rice Undergraduate Students

-Rice students have an option to pursue the Master of Civil and Environmental Engineering (MCEE) degree by adding an additional fifth year to their four undergraduate years of science and engineering studies.
+In certain situations and with some terminal master's degree programs, Rice students have an option to pursue a master’s degree by adding an additional fifth year to their four years of undergraduate studies.

-Advanced Rice undergraduate students in good academic standing may apply to the MCEE degree program during their junior or senior year.
+Advanced Rice undergraduate students in good academic standing typically apply to the master’s degree program during their junior or senior year.
 Upon acceptance, depending on course load, financial aid status, and other variables, they may then start taking some required courses of the master's degree program.
-A plan of study will need to be approved by the students's undergraduate advisor and the (MCEE) chair of the department graduate studies committee.
+A plan of study will need to be approved by the student's undergraduate major advisor and the master’s degree program director.

 As part of this option and opportunity, Rice undergraduate students:

-- must complete the requirements for their bachelor's degree and the master's degree independently of each other (i.e. no course may be counted toward the fulfillment of both degrees).
+- must complete the requirements for a bachelor's degree and the master's degree independently of each other (i.e. no course may be counted toward the fulfillment of both degrees).

-- should be aware of the financial aid implications, if the conversion of undergraduate coursework to that of graduate level reduces their earned undergraduate credit for any semester below that of full-time status (12 credit hours).
+- should be aware there could be financial aid implications if the conversion of undergraduate coursework to that of graduate level reduces their earned undergraduate credit for any semester below that of full-time status (12 credit hours).

-- more information on this Undergraduate - Graduate Concurrent Enrollment possibility, including specific information on the registration process can be found here.
+- more information on this Undergraduate - Graduate Concurrent Enrollment opportunity, including specific information on the registration process can be found here.

 Student Organizations and Clubs